biopython/biopython.github.io/wiki/BioGeography.md

 (note: I have scripts doing all of these functions already, so the work is integrating them into a Biopython module, testing them, etc.)

+Priority for this week:

+Following up on suggestions to make the code more standard, with the priority of figuring out how I can revise the current BioPython phylogeny class, to resemble the better version in lagrange, so that there is a generic flexible phylogeny/newick parser that can be used generally as well as by my BioGeography package specifically.

 #### alphadiversity

 alpha diversity of a region (number of taxa in the region)